Pantyhose-X/awesome/README.md

 *   [open-mmlab/Amphion](https://github.com/open-mmlab/Amphion) - Amphion (/æmˈfaɪən/) is a toolkit for Audio, Music, and Speech Generation.
 Its purpose is to support reproducible research and help junior researchers and engineers get started in the field of audio, music, and speech generation research and development.

-*   [jianchang512/pyvideotrans](https://github.com/jianchang512/pyvideotrans) - Translate the video from one language to another and add dubbing.         将视频从一种语言翻译为另一种语言，并添加配音

 *   [TensorSpeech/TensorFlowTTS](https://github.com/TensorSpeech/TensorFlowTTS) - :stuck\_out\_tongue\_closed\_eyes: TensorFlowTTS: Real-Time State-of-the-art Speech Synthesis for Tensorflow 2 (supported including English, French, Korean, Chinese, German and Easy to adapt for other languages)

 *   [jaywalnut310/vits](https://github.com/jaywalnut310/vits) - VITS: Conditional Variational Autoencoder with Adversarial Learning for End-to-End Text-to-Speech